shibatch/grantback/v0.2/README.md

 The accompanying guide documents ([GUIDE\_FOR\_LICENSEES.md](GUIDE_FOR_LICENSEES.md) template and [GUIDE\_FOR\_ADOPTERS.md](GUIDE_FOR_ADOPTERS.md)) in this repository remain licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0).
 You are free to share and adapt these guide documents for your own purposes, provided you adhere to the terms of the CC BY-SA 4.0 license.

+### A Note on Minors and Legal Capacity

+This VOD Reaction License, like any agreement, is subject to applicable laws regarding an individual's legal capacity to be bound by its terms.
+In the United States, for example, individuals are generally considered minors until they reach the age of 18 (though this can vary by state for specific purposes).
+Agreements entered into by minors may not be legally binding on them or might be voidable at their option under state law.

+If you are a minor considering using VODs under this license, or offering your VODs under this license, it is strongly recommended to involve a parent or legal guardian.
+Similarly, if you are a Licensor adopting this license for a community that may include minors, or a Licensee interacting with content from a minor Licensor, awareness of these legal principles is important.
+Minors should typically seek consent and guidance from a parent or legal guardian before agreeing to terms that have legal implications.

 ### Important Disclaimers (From Naoki Shibata, Template Author)

 * Experimental Model: The "VOD Reaction License" is an experimental, custom license model.
 Its legal effectiveness and community reception may vary.